const-dev/pylori/README.md

     $ pylori_dl http://videolectures.net/mlss07_rasmussen_bigp/video/4/

-In the multi-part cases, a single section might just involve part of the pages in the PDF slides.
+In the multi-part cases, a single section might just involve part of the pages in PDF slides.
 To generate the slide images for that particular section, you can specify the corresponding page numbers (or ranges).
 In the same example, it is: